 It's possible to create a table of contents page on your library module using the link to page feature.

 If the contents you share on the module are numerous and need to be organized, you can create a general table of contents (for all the articles) or insert a table of contents for each theme created!

 We recommend setting up a main company information page.
 Here you can share addresses, office information, contact points of your structure and send the resource to all your employees.

 This information can be broken down into sub-pages for different geographical sites for example.

-We recommend that you set up a frequently asked questions (FAQ) or other resources to identify common questions for a team/department.
+We recommend that you set up a forum for frequently asked questions (FAQ) or other resources to identify common questions for a team/department.
 This will allow your employees to focus on other tasks and increase productivity.

 Facilitate the training of new employees by providing them with a welcome kit (useful resources and guides).